-Dr. Maureen Mickus, an associate professor in the Department of Occupational Therapy and a gerontologist, conducts research focusing on aging policy and supporting community-based care for elders.
-Along with her colleague George Erickcek, an economist at the Upjohn Institute, she is conducting a study funded by the Area Agency on Aging Association.
+Dr. Maureen Mickus, a professor in the Department of Occupational Therapy and a gerontologist, conducts research focusing on aging policy and supporting community-based care for elders.
+Along with her colleague George Erickcek, an economist at the Upjohn Institute, she is conducting a study funded by the Area Agency on Aging.
 This research study analyzes the fiscal impact of MiChoice, Michigan's Medicaid Home and Community Based Waiver.
 Dr. Mickus is also working on intervention research designed to alleviate loneliness in high risk elder populations.
-Recently, she assembled a team of ten occupational therapy students for a project relating to older persons who attend congregate meal sites throughout Kalamazoo.
+Recently, she assembled a team of ten occupational therapy students for a project relating to older adults who attend congregate meal sites throughout Kalamazoo.
 The focus on the project was to determine the level of physical activity in the lives of these individuals and associated barriers related to exercise.
 Data was collected for 115 participants at eleven sites.
-Findings from this project will be used to establish future student-led exercise programs at the congregate meal sites, whose participants are mostly underserved populations and older persons living alone.
+Findings from this project will be used to establish future student-led exercise programs at the congregate meal sites, whose participants are mostly underserved populations and older adults living alone.

-Dr. Michelle Suarez, is an assistant professor in the Department of Occupational Therapy.
-Her research interests include autism, food selectivity in the pediatric population, sensory processing disorder, and child trauma.
+Dr. Michelle Suarez is an associate professor in the Department of Occupational Therapy.
+Her research interests include autism, food selectivity in the pediatric population, sensory processing disorder and child trauma.
 She is a member of the Brain Research and Interdisciplinary Neuroscience (BRAIN) team which focuses on investigating brain-behavior connections.
 Currently, she is studying the effectiveness of a holistic treatment protocol for treatment of food selectivity in the pediatric population.
 She is also investigating effective interventions for self-regulation deficits that include a parent education component.